What is the Magnus Expansion?: On the universal enveloping algebras of post-Lie algebras

 In the seminal work of Guin--Oudom \cite{Guin-Oudom}, the authors showed that a structure of pre-Lie algebra on $V$ corresponds to an associative product $\ast$ on the free symmetric coalgebra $S(V)$.
 This product is called the \emph{Grossman--Larson product}; see \cite{Grossman-Larson}.
 It endows $S(V)$ with another Hopf algebra structure which is isomorphic to $\ca{U}(\g)$.\\ The previous construction has a non-commutative analogue.
 More precisely, it can be extended to a (general) post-Lie algebra $(\h,\pl)$, where $\h=(V,[-,-])$ and $\g=(V,\llbracket-,-\rrbracket)$, with the Lie bracket $\llbracket-,-\rrbracket$ being the one defined in \eqref{eq:secbra}.

-It was shown in \cite{EFLM} that, in analogy to the abelian case, one can define on $\mathcal U(\h)$ a new associative product $\ast$, still named Grossmann--Larson product, such that $\mathcal U_\ast(\h)=(\mathcal U(\h),\ast)$ is an Hopf algebra isomorphic, as Hopf algebra, to $\mathcal U(\g)$.
-A different approach to this construction, based on the following key observation, is: \begin{itemize} \item (Claim 1) $\ca{U}(\h)$ is a left $\ca{U}(\g)$--module in the category of coalgebras (\ie~the action is compatible with the coproducts);
+It was shown in \cite{EFLM} that, in analogy to the abelian case, one can define on $\mathcal U(\h)$ a new associative product $\ast$, still named Grossman--Larson product, such that $\mathcal U_\ast(\h)=(\mathcal U(\h),\ast)$ is a Hopf algebra isomorphic, as Hopf algebra, to $\mathcal U(\g)$.
+Let us present another way to construct the Grossman--Larson product.
+First, we observe the following claims: \begin{itemize} \item (Claim 1) $\ca{U}(\h)$ is a left $\ca{U}(\g)$--module in the category of coalgebras (i.e.~the action is compatible with the coproducts); \item (Claim 2) There exists an isomorphism $\Theta \co \ca{U}(\g) \to \ca{U}(\h)$ both of $\ca{U}(\g)$--modules and of coalgebras. \end{itemize}